AdrianVollmer/PowerHub/README.md

 Usage
 =====

-PowerHub has one mandatory argument: the callback host (can be an IP address).
+PowerHub has two mandatory argument: the first is the callback host (can be an IP address) and the second is either `--auth <user>:<pass>` or `--no-auth`.
+The latter disables basic authentication which is *not recommended*.
 This hostname is used by the stager to download the payload.
 If the callback port or path differ from the default, it can also be changed.

 Read `./powerhub.py --help` for details.